larribas/dagger/docs/user-guide/dags/dags.md

 ## Learn more about...

 - How to [compose DAGs](dag-composition.md) (that is, nest DAGs inside of other DAGs).
-- How to use [different serializers](../serializers/alternatives.md) for your inputs and outputs.
 - How to work with [partitioned outputs and nodes](partitioning.md).
+- How to run your DAGs with the different [runtimes](../runtimes/alternatives.md).